Dmitriy Marshin

 Dmitry Marshin (born as Dzmitri Marshyn, 15 September 1972 in Mogilev) is an Azerbaijani athlete of Belarusian descent.

+Career

 He competed for Azerbaijan in hammer throw at the 2012 Summer Olympics, finishing in 20th in the qualifying round and not qualifying for the final.
 His personal best is a throw of 79.56 in 2012.

+Suspension

 In 2015 Marshin was suspended for four years after he failed a drug test.